cybertraining-dsc/fa20-523-341/project/project.md

 - **Energy:**  measures intensity of a song
 - **Loudness:** a songs overall loudness measured in decibels
 - **Speechiness:** identifies how much of a track contains spoken word
-- **Acousticness**
+- **Acousticness:** confidence of a track being acoustic, or with physical instruments
+- **Instrumentalness:** confidence of a track having no vocals
+- **Liveness:** confidence of a track being a live recording
 - **Valence:** predicts the overall happiness, or positivity of a track based on its musical features
+- **Tempo:** the average beats per minute of a track
-- **Positivity** percentage of lines in a song's lyrics determined to have a positive sentiment score
+- **Positivity:** percentage of lines in a track's lyrics determined to have a positive sentiment score
-- **Negativity** percentage of lines in a song's lyrics determined to have a negative sentiment score
+- **Negativity:** percentage of lines in a track's lyrics determined to have a negative sentiment score
-- **Neutrality** percentage of lines in a song's lyrics determined to have a neutral sentiment score
+- **Neutrality:** percentage of lines in a track's lyrics determined to have a neutral sentiment score

 Out of these fields, we seek to find which audio features correlate to a song's valence and if our positivity and negativity scores of a song's lyrics provide any meaningfulness in determining a song's positivity.
 For the purpose of this study we mainly focus on valence, energy, danceability, positivity, and negativity.

 ### 4.4 Preliminary Analysis of Data

+When calculating averages of the feature fields captured in our dataset, we found it interesting that based on our lyrical interpretation, tracks between 2017 and 2020 tended to be more negative than positive.
+The average negativity score for a track in our dataset was 0.21 which means 21% of the lines in the track were deemed to have negative connotation, while having a 0.08 positivity score.

 ![Heatmap](https://github.com/cybertraining-dsc/fa20-523-341/raw/main/project/images/all_tracks_heatmap.png)

 **Figure 1:** Heatmap of data with fields valence, energy, danceability, positivity, negativity

-Referring to *Figure 1*, we find that track lyrics tend to be more negative than positive.
+Backed by *Figure 1*, we find that track lyrics tend to be more negative than positive.
 However for the most part, even with tracks with negative lyrics, the valence, or overall happiness of the audio features hovers around 0.5; indicating that most songs tend to have neutral audio features.
 Looking at tracks with lyrics that are highly positive we find that the valence rises to about 0.7 to 0.8 and that songs with extremely high negatively also cause the valence to drop to the 0.3 range.
 These observations indicate that only extremes in lyrical sentiment correlate significantly in a song's valence, as some songs with negative lyrics may also be fast-tempo and energetic, keeping the valence relatively high compared to lyrical composition.
 This is shown in our visualization, where both tracks with positive and negative lyricals have high energy and danceability values, indicating fast-tempos and high-pitches.

 ### 4.5 Scatterplot Analysis